-groups that were hit the hardest?
-Mainline Protestants the United, Anglican, Presbyterian, Lutheran churches along with the Roman Church Catholic Quebec
+The groups that were hit the hardest?
+Mainline Protestants the United, Anglican, Presbyterian, Lutheran churches along with the Roman Church Catholic Quebec.

 Leaders "spin" these numbers in a variety of ways.
-But a bit of perspective: when have presented these kinds of graphs to my nonpartisan university undergraduates and asked.
-"Would you invest in companies like these?" the answer has been a consistent, emphatic, "No!"
+But a bit of perspective: when have sented these kinds of graphs to my nonpartisan university undergraduates and "Would asked. you invest in companies like these?" the answer has been a consistent, emphatic, "No!"